awslabs/damo/USAGE.md

 `damo replay` (Replay Recorded Data Access Pattern)
 ---------------------------------------------------

+Note: This feature is an experimental one.
+Some changes could be made, or the support can be dropped in future.

-`damo replay` reads a data access pattern record file (if not explicitly specified via command line argument, reads ``./damon.data`` file by default) and reproduce the recorded access pattern by making articial memory accesses.
+`damo replay` receives a `damo record`-generated data access pattern record file that specified via command line argument (`./damon.data` by default).
-This could be useful for various purpose system analysis with real-world memory access pattern.
+Then, the command reproduces the recorded accesses in the file by making articial memory accesses.
+This could be useful for some types of system analysis or experiments with real-world memory access pattern.

 Miscelleneous Helper Commands
 =============================